wiryls/ExperimentOnPersistence/README.md

     3. Add its memory layout to `union Node`.
     4. Add new methods to `Node` if necessary.

-Mostly, methods of `Node` take the advantage of SFINAE.
+Moreover, methods of `Node` take the advantage of SFINAE.
 For example:
 ```C++
 template<Tag TAG> inline
 typename Traits<Node, TAG>::size_type